 The following organizations also contract with BSAS to provide trainings for the substance addiction providers in MA:

 - Center for Social Innovations - Praxis: HIV/AIDS, Opioid Overdose Prevention, etc.

 - Institute for Health and Recovery (IHR): Tobacco, Parenting, Trauma-Informed Care, etc.

-- Massachusetts Council on Compulsive Gambling: Gambling Addiction
+- Massachusetts Council on Gaming and Health: Gambling Addiction

 BSAS also partners with the Addiction Technology Transfer Center of New England and the New England Institute of Addictions Studies.
 Both the ATTC and NEIAS provide workforce development and training information and events across the region.
 NEIAS runs the New England School of Addictions and Prevention Studies (NESAS) and School of Best Practices every summer.
 ATTC offers free trainings on NIDA Blending Products, as well as a variety of online CEU courses, throughout the year.